See how you can make this fringed tie dye beach blanket! It’s easy using Tulip’s One Step Tie Dye!

 My daughter is getting ready to spend a week at the beach with a friend.
 Rough life, right??
 She’s not going to waste a minute missing me while she’s on her beach trip, but I still wanted to make her something to take with her.
 Of course, we were also finishing up the last few weeks of her 8th grade year.
 All you mamas out there know what madness the last month of a school year is, so I needed this to be a quick and easy project.

 This tie dye beach blanket was the perfect answer!
 I don’t think there’s anything more “summer” than tie dye, especially when hanging out at the beach!
 However, if you don’t fancy taking on this DIY project, you can always design custom blankets online instead.
+Customized blankets, pillowcases, or even comforter sets could be a great way to spruce up your home, especially if you have kids in the house.
+It could work as a good addition to your kids’ room, giving them a feel of personalization with their very own personalized bedding set.
+Moreover, this custom bedding set could act as a good gift for them, as well.

 The sewing is minimal (even optional) and Tulip One Step Tie Dye simplified the tie dye process and kept the mess at a minimum.
 It’s so easy to use, and so many possibilities!
 You can find techniques and project ideas here.